TypeStrong/grunt-ts/README.md

 This means there will never be a need to cross reference files manually, instead just reference `reference.ts` :)

-*Warning* Using the compiler with `--out` will slow down an incremental compile pipeline.
+*Warning:* Using the compiler with `--out` / `reference.ts` will slow down a fast compile pipeline.
 Use *external modules* with transforms instead.

 #### JavaScript generation and ordering